hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 {{< callout type=info >}}

 Opacity is a PRODUCT of all opacities by default.
-Setting `activeopacity` to 0.5 and `opacity` to 0.5 will result in a total opacity of 0.25.
+For example, setting `activeopacity` to 0.5 and `opacity` to 0.5 will result in a total opacity of 0.25.
 You are allowed to set opacities over 1, but any opacity product over 1 will cause graphical glitches.
 For example, using `0.5 * 2 = 1` is fine, but `0.5 * 4 = 2` will cause